Nico2046/Kerr-newman-black-hole/README.md

-# Calculation of curvature invariants for Kerr-Newman spacetime
+# Calculation of curvature invariants for black hole spacetimes

-The goal is to calculate the curvature invariants associate to the Kerr-Newman metric.
-To do this we use the standard tensor calculus of general relativity.
+The aim is to calculate curvature invariants associate to black hole metrics.
+We start by the Kerr-Newman one, which is the most general solution of Einstein's equation describing stationary black holes.
 First we verify that Kerr-Newman metric is a solution of Einstein equation in presence of electromagnetic field.
-Then we calculate the curvature invariants associated to the Riemann, Weyl and Ricci tensor.
-We plot the Kretschmann scalar.
+Then we calculate the curvature invariants associated to the Riemann, Weyl and Ricci tensor of the metric.
+Then we plot the Kretschmann scalar, one of the local invariants of the Riemann tensor.
 And finally we deduce the curvature invariants of the Kerr, Reissner-Nordström and Schwarzschild metric taking the appropriate Kerr-Newman spacetime limits.

-The metric is written in Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
+The metrics is written in Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
 The metric signature used is $(+ - - -)$.

 We set: